democracy-how/democracy-how/README.md

 - Obligation of serving on a jury: Participating in the legal system by serving as a juror when called upon.
 - Obligation to defend the country in times of crisis.
 In some countries that may include mandatory army service and a military draft in times of war.

-- Responsability to vote, so that the democratic process can work.
+- Responsibility to vote, so that the democratic process can work.
 In some countries voting is mandatory

-Given the above long lists of ffreedoms, democracy is often confused with absolute freedom for everything which is anarchy.
+Given the above long lists of freedoms, democracy is often confused with absolute freedom for everything which is anarchy.
 Democracy and freedom are not synonyms, but there is a correlation between them.
-One can try to measure a freedom.
+One can try to measure freedom.
 For example, the organization Freedom House [created certain criteria](https://freedomhouse.org/report/methodology-freedom-world-2019) to measure freedom in a country.
 However, it is important to understand that such measurement can’t be considered scientific.
 Definitions of freedom are subjective and introducing a mathematical index of freedom based on subjective definitions do not make the outcome less subjective.
 An index of freedom does provide an indication that a country is free only if you agree to the subjective definitions suggested by the Freedom House.
 Meaning: such definitions may not work for every society that wishes to be democratic, but they may provide good guiding principles for which to strive.

 # The vicious cycle of violent society under dictatorship, feudal system, or anarchy